-China's approach to LA countries is consistent with its long-term vision in developing regions, particularly in Africa.
-There are several reasons that impel Beijing to strengthen its cooperation with LA and African economies.
-First, there is a set of economic reasons that include the deceleration of China's domestic growth and the desire to secure access to key natural resources.
-Beijing is implementing a set of reforms to shift from an export-led economy towards a model with higher domestic demand expansion, less dependent on exports and external economic shocks.
-Second, there is a set of reasons linked with China's "prestige" and its new world order proposal.
+China's approach to LA countries is consistent with its long-term vision in developing regions, particularly in Africa.15 There are several reasons that impel Beijing to strengthen its cooperation with LA and African economies.
+First, there is a set of economic reasons that include the deceleration of China's domestic growth16 and the desire to secure access to key natural resources.
+Beijing is implementing a set of reforms to shift from an exportled economy towards a model with higher domestic demand expansion,17 less dependent on exports and external economic shocks.18 Second, there is a set of reasons linked with China's "prestige" and its new world order proposal.
 Since World War II, US-fostered international institutions have been the dominant stakeholders in peacekeeping and economic development.
-Now, the Beijing Consensus second to sullding a closer South-South cooperation, and its own success in development provides Beijing with credit that precedent hegemonic powers have exhausted over the years.
-Third,
+Now, the Beijing Consensus19 is challenging that model.
+China is committed to building a closer South-South cooperation, and its own success in development provides Beijing with credit that precedent hegemonic powers have exhausted over the years.20 Third,